 How does this work?

-1600.io offers multidimensional online instruction for the SAT through all-access memberships.
-Students can self-administer any of the widely-available released SATs or sections thereof, and then review their answers by watching our extensive explanatory videos, viewed by students over one million times, which cover over 3,000 real SAT questions in more than 250 hours of video instruction by a Yale graduate and elite tutor.
+1600.io offers multidimensional synchronous (live) and asynchronous (playable on demand) online instruction for the SAT via a pay-as-you-go membership model.
+Students can self-administer any of the widely-available released SATs or sections thereof, and then review their answers by watching our extensive explanatory videos, viewed by students over one million times, which cover over 3,300 real SAT questions in more than 250 hours of video instruction by a Yale graduate and elite tutor.

 Through this simple process, students learn how to master the types of reading, writing, and math questions with which they struggle, and they absorb expert advice on how to more swiftly solve the problems they got right, thus saving time and reducing errors, which in turn leads to better scores.
 Students can also use this process to identify their areas of weakness, and they can then watch our focused videos to turn those weaknesses into strengths by learning efficient methods for approaching the topics that challenge them.